phrrngtn/sqlite-embedded-odbc/README.md

 # sqlite-embedded-odbc

-SQLite extension for executing queries against remote ODBC connections.
+SQLite extension (`openrowset`) for executing queries against remote ODBC connections.
 It is loosely inspired by the `OPENROWSET` function in SQL Server although in this case, there are two *scalar* functions:
 * `openrowset_clob`
 ```sql